trezzuri/erpnext-docs/docs/pt/accounts/chart-of-accounts.md

 ### 2.5 Financial statements

-Financial statements for your company are easily viewable in ERPNext.
+Financial statements for your company are easily viewable in SOMA.
 You can view financial statements such as Balance Sheet, Profit and Loss statement, and Cash flow statement.